ritabc/lox/README.md

 1. Disallow returnStmt outside of function
 1. Add support for classes, including this keyword to access self within a class
 1. Add constructors & initializers, allow init() to be invoked directly, like instance.init(), disallow returning a value from init().
 But allow empty return statement (which has no value) from init, but return this instead of nil
+1. Add inheritance, including of methods, and calling superclass methods with the `super` keyword.

 ### Additional features
 #### Shown with link to another branch if that was deemed necessary